Iterative minimization algorithm on a mixture family: Conclusion

-The second direction is the evaluation of the convergence speed of Algorithm \ref{AL4} because we could not derive its evaluation.
-The third direction is to find various applications of our methods.
+There are several future research directions.
+The first direction is the evaluation of the convergence speed of Algorithm \ref{AL4} because we could not derive its evaluation.
+The second direction is to find various applications of our methods.
 Although this paper studied several examples, it is needed to more useful examples for our algorithm.
 The third direction is the extensions of our results.
 A typical extension is the extension to the quantum setting \cite{Holevo,SW,hayashi}.
 As a further extension, it is an interesting topic to extend our result to the setting with Bregman divergence.
 Recently, Bregman proximal gradient algorithm has been studied for the minimization of a convex function \cite{CT93,T97,ZYS}.
-Since this algorithm uses Bregman divergence, it might have an interesting relation with the above extended algorithm.
-Therefore, it is interesting study to investigate this relation.
+Since this algorithm uses Bregman divergence, it might have an interesting relation with the above-extended algorithm.
+Therefore, it is an interesting study to investigate this relation.